awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

      If you are sharing your AMI, these credentials can be supplied for RDP access without disclosing your default administrator password\.
    + \[Windows Server 2016 and later\] Configure settings using EC2Launch\.
 To generate a random password at launch time, use the `adminPasswordType` setting\.
 For more information, see [Configuring EC2Launch](ec2launch.md#ec2launch-config)\.
    + \[Windows Server 2012 R2 and earlier\] Configure settings using EC2Config\.
 To generate a random password at launch time, enable the `Ec2SetPassword` plugin; otherwise, the current administrator password is used\.
-For more information, see [EC2Config Settings Files](ec2config-service.md#UsingConfigXML_WinAMI)\.
+For more information, see [EC2Config settings files](ec2config-service.md#UsingConfigXML_WinAMI)\.
    + \[Windows Server 2008 R2\] If the instance uses RedHat drivers to access Xen virtualized hardware, upgrade to Citrix drivers before you create an AMI\.
-For more information, see [Upgrade Windows Server 2008 and 2008 R2 Instances \(Redhat to Citrix PV Upgrade\)](Upgrading_PV_drivers.md#win2008-citrix-upgrade)\.
+For more information, see [Upgrade Windows Server 2008 and 2008 R2 instances \(Redhat to Citrix PV upgrade\)](Upgrading_PV_drivers.md#win2008-citrix-upgrade)\.

 1. In the navigation pane, choose **Instances** and select your instance\.
 Choose **Actions**, **Image and templates**, and **Create image**\.
 **Tip**